rodri2d2/FlutterComponents/README.md

 iOS is still my main goal and of course I am working hard on it.
 However I decided also to take Flutter on a different level.
 I understood how practical it could be to help me or my clients get the required MVP and decide the feasibility of the project.
 And also it is sooo fun!!!

+To create this app I based on tecnical resourses from official documentation, youtube, stackoverflow, medium and even some zero to hero tutorials.

 <br />